 The effect of pre-existing injuries on the settlement value

-To the extent that a pre-existing condition leads to greater physical injury, it can increase the value of an accident settlement.
+To the extent that a pre-existing condition leads to more significant physical injury, it can increase the value of an accident settlement.
 Imagine that you suffer from a disorder that makes you more prone to broken bones, and you are involved in a rear-end collision resulting in several fractures.
 Even if the accident had not caused a fracture in a healthy person, the at-fault driver would still be liable.

 How an attorney can help when you have a pre-existing condition